steveblue/angular5-closure-extern-bug/README.md

 To reproduce:

 1. clone the repository
-2. install the ngr cli with `npm i -g angular-rollup` *rimraf may be needed as well
+2. install the ngr cli with `npm i -g angular-rollup`
 3. `npm install` all dependencies
 4. run the build `ngr build prod --verbose`
 5. see error in terminal